-- Research database subscriptions and online resources-they can be accessed online both on and off campus with a valid Sandburg login.
-To access online resources, go to your mySandburg portal and choose "Library" from the Menu in the upper left-hand corner of your screen. - Interlibrary Loan-in addition to over 30,000 volumes of books, DVDs, and print periodicals, the library also has an extensive inter-library loan program through which materials may be borrowed from other libraries. - Study spaces and lab computers-available at both campus libraries. - Makerspace-located in the Main Campus library.
+- Research databases for eBooks, online journals, streaming video, and other e-resources: They can be accessed online both on and off campus with a valid Sandburg login.
+To access online resources, go to your mySandburg portal and choose "Library" from the Menu in the upper left-hand corner of your screen. - Interlibrary Loan: In addition to over 25,000 volumes of books, DVDs, and print periodicals, the library also has an extensive inter-library loan program through which print materials and electronic copies of articles may be borrowed from other libraries. - Study spaces and lab computers: Available at both campus libraries. - Makerspace: Located in the Main Campus library.
 It provides students with equipment, supplies, and space for hands-on learning and creativity.
-Equipment includes two 3D printers, a Glowforge laser cutter, a Silhouette Cameo paper cutter, and more.

-Information literacy instruction-library staff teach students about research strategies and resources.
+Equipment includes two 3D printers, a Glowforge laser cutter, a Silhouette Cameo paper cutter, and more. - Information literacy instruction: Library staff teach students about research strategies and resources.
 One-on-one research assistance is also available both in-person and electronically.
 Contact library@sandburg.edu for research assistance.